MrMysterio/Uwizard/README.md

 - Crediar - Programmer of DiscU and CDecrypt
 - MasterF0x - Distributor of BFSTM Decoder
 - GameTDB - Game Covers
-- VinsCool, capito27, Phanteon, send0r - Translation
+- VinsCool, capito27, Phanteon, send0r, Nastys - Translation

 Along with Uwizard, the website http://wiiubrew.net is also newly released.
 You can find lots of useful Wii U related information there.
 You can even play PONG, the first Wii U homebrew game!